teri-shiba/vscode-multi-highlight/README.md

 ## Thanks

+- Thanks to [chasonyu](https://github.com/chasonyu) for implementing the Toggle Highlight feature.
 - Thanks to [vim-highlighter](https://github.com/azabiong/vim-highlighter) for
   the inspiration.
 I use this a lot in vim.
 - Thanks to DALL-E 3 for generating the icon/logo.